 This course reviews the optical and electronic properties in organic molecules and polymers that are highly critical for photonic and opto-electronic applications.
 Topics covered include hybridization of orbitals, HOMO-LUMO energy level formation, electronic delocalization, charge hopping, and hole and electron conduction.
 Special emphasis will be given to photoconducting and photosensitive materials, nonlinear optical materials, organic/polymer materials and polymers for optical components.
-Application of photoconduting polymers in excitonic solar cells, photorefractive display devices and other current and emerging technologies will be discussed.
+Application of photoconduting polymers in excitonic solar cells, organic light emitting diodes, photorefractive display devices and other current and emerging technologies will be discussed.
 To facilitate students to fabricate polymer photonic devices, basic topics in polymer preparation and processing will be offered.
+Alternative lithographic techniques for fabricating nanophotonic and nanoelectronic devices will be discussed.
 Development, characterization and applications of nanomaterials, carbon nanotubes and graphene will be introduced.